CodingItWrong/joshjustice.com/_posts/2023-12-06-definition-of-covenant.md

 In Isaiah 28:15-18, Isaiah says that the hearers have made a covenant with death.
 Does this mean that they had an intimate and personal relationship with death?
 Did the good of their relationship with death take precedence over their own well-being?

-In Psa 83:5, nations make a covenant to wipe out Israel.
+In Psalm 83:5, nations make a covenant to wipe out Israel.
 Their covenant isn’t with Israel, so it’s not a problem for the definition of covenant that they want to do harm to Israel.
 But is this an intimate and personal relationship?

-In Hos 12:1, it’s said that people multiply falsehood and violence, and make a covenant with Assyria.
+In Hosea 12:1, it’s said that people multiply falsehood and violence, and make a covenant with Assyria.
 Is their covenant with Assyria durable and unconditional, when it’s just said that they multiply falsehood?

 In light of these verses, it is not correct to define *berith* to mean a selfless, intimate, unconditional relationship.
 A *berith* is simply a contract.
 Some are selfless, intimate, and unconditional, especially ones where God is a party—but others are not.
 So if you want to describe that kind of arrangement, it is not enough to say “covenant”—you have to specify which kind of covenant you’re talking about.